avniproject/avni-website/src/pages/case-studies/mahapeconet-use-of-avni-in-covid-relief.md

   - MIS
 ---

+_In 3 words , AVNI MIS has been versatile , impactful and qualitative._ - **Shilpa Mirashi Director, Indian Institute of Youth Welfare Nagpur**

 Summary
 -------
 Maha PECOnet is a UNICEF Mumbai-facilitated network of volunteers, corporates, government bodies, and over 75+ civil society organizations formed to streamline the efforts and services offered by them amid lockdown and unlock frenzy.
 Its members have been working to provide many services for COVID relief including emergency relief, vaccine awareness and assistance.
 Relief and awareness activities reach more than 5 million people in Maharashtra.
 While UNICEF was funding activities, RISE Infinity and YUVA were coordinating with NGOs in different districts.
 See their <a href="https://mahac19peconet.org" target="_blank" rel="noopener noreferrer">website</a> for more details.